Avery Patterson: International career

 Patterson trained with the United States under-14 team in 2016.
 She scored four goals on under-20 debut at the 2022 CONCACAF Women's U-20 Championship, all in the first half against Puerto Rico.
 She finished the tournament with six goals in five games as the United States won the competition, but she was not selected to the subsequent 2022 FIFA U-20 Women's World Cup.
 She played friendlies with the under-23 team against NWSL teams in the 2023 preseason.

 Patterson was called up by Emma Hayes into Futures Camp, practicing concurrently with the senior national team, in January 2025.
 Two months later, she received her first call-up to the senior team before a pair of friendlies against Brazil.
 Her senior international debut came on April 5, 2025, as an 88th-minute substitute for Emily Fox in a 2–0 victory over Brazil at SoFi Stadium.
 Earlier in the day, she had been stuck in a hotel elevator with Becky Sauerbrunn and Alana Cook for over an hour.
 Three days later, she made her first start and played 67 minutes before leaving the game with a black eye after the ball hit her in the face.
 She scored her first senior goal in her fifth international appearance, heading in a cross from Rose Lavelle to open the scoring in a 4–0 win over the Republic of Ireland on June 26.

 Personal life

 Patterson is the daughter of Lori and Andrew Patterson.
-Many members of her family played American football, including her father who played sprint football for Navy; and one of her great uncles, Tom Mack, who played for the Los Angeles Rams and was inducted into the Pro Football Hall of Fame.
+Many members of her family played American football, including her father who played sprint football for Navy; and one of her great uncles was inducted into the Pro Football Hall of Fame.